 5. The Chromecast will now reset.

 Once the reset is complete, set up your Chromecast and check if the error exists.
+If the error persists, you need to contact the Chromecast support to fix the issue.

 Frequently Asked Questions

-Open the Google Home app on your smartphone >> Select Chromecast >> Select Settings icon >> Click on the three dots on the top-right corner >> Select Factory reset >> Select OK and then OK.
+To reset Chromecast using the Google app, go to Google Home → Select Chromecast → Choose Settings icon → Click on the three dots in the top-right corner → Select Factory reset.